swiss-ai-center/documentation/docs/tutorials/create-a-service-to-detect-anomalies-using-a-model-built-from-scratch.md

     uvicorn --reload --host 0.0.0.0 --port 9090 main:app
     ```

+    !!!
+Warning

+        The above Uvicorn command tests service registration but lacks access to the
+        core-engine database in Docker.

+        For full testing, start with Docker or run the database outside Docker.

 The service should try to announce itself to the Core engine.

 It will then be available at <http://localhost:9090>.